apurbzz-1994/canvas_bulk_pages/README.md

 ![first version screenshot](/git_assets/sgrab_1.png)

 # Introduction
-This is a pretty small quality of life tool that I built to fast-track adding template pages to a large number of Canavs LMS courses.
+This is a pretty small quality-of-life tool that I built to fast-track adding template pages to a large number of Canavs LMS courses.

 Given a group of SIS course ids (which can be typed in or uploaded from a CSV containing the SIS ids in a column named "subject_code"), the tool makes use of the Canvas API to bulk-add pages based on the "Title" and "Content" provided.